Alfresco/docs-alfresco/content-services/latest/admin/content-stores.md

 The repository knows which master key was used to encrypt a given symmetric key so that when a user reads a particular document, the repository can decrypt the symmetric key (using that master key) and then use the decrypted symmetric key to decrypt the document content.

->**Important:** Alfresco Content Services does not store the master key you provide.
+>**Important:** Content Services does not store the master key you provide.
 Instead, we access it from the keystore.
 If we cannot access that key, it cannot decrypt the content.
-So, make sure you maintain the master key and Alfresco Content Services has access to it.
+So, make sure you maintain the master key and Content Services has access to it.
 Otherwise, you will not be able to read the content.

 The following diagram shows the implementation of content encryption using the Encrypted content store over the default content store: